learnitall/duckpy/README.rst

 ..
 Description

-Meant for those looking to escape the tedious workings involved in the testing of `duckyscripts
+Initially created to help those looking to escape the tedious workings involved in testing and writing `duckyscripts
 <https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript>`_ for hak5's
 `Rubber Ducky <https://hakshop.com/products/usb-rubber-ducky-deluxe>`_, duckpy is capable of executing duckyscript right on a target machine by translating